 Sure, but just look at the gizmos!

 I’m as prone to get giddy over the latest weapons as any half-crazed fan-boy.
 Gotta admit it.
 Still, taking a step back, it’s hard to warm up to all this technology, the guided weapons, the virtually autonomous robots that amount to little more than passionless, murderous birds of prey hovering over the oceans and battlefields.
 Imagine being an enemy soldier in a trench somewhere, surveilled by Reaper drones and withering under a barrage of guided Excalibur artillery.
 Imagine being on an enemy cruiser as your radar shows ghosts that might be stealthy anti-ship missiles, but you can’t be sure because they can’t really be locked and tracked.
-TERCOM, DSMAC and Excalibur, rail guns, stealthy crusie missiles, sub-hunting drones, on and on, it all adds up to something that’s strangely disquieting.
+TERCOM, DSMAC and Excalibur, rail guns, stealthy cruise missiles, sub-hunting drones, on and on, it all adds up to something thoroughly disquieting.

 Admittedly, there’s no rationality to this instinctive uneasiness – is it really worse to be killed by an artificially intelligent missile than by a 12 inch shell fired from a dreadnought?
 Is it really so bad that the new weapons will hit what they’re aimed at more often?
 Should we really get all dewy-eyed and nostalgic about the old days, when capital ships sent each other to the bottom at the cost of thousands of lives?

 Yet who can deny the visceral, compelling romance of a great, beautiful vessel like a battleship, or battle cruiser?
-There was simply something about such vessels that seemed to express the gravity of he mission for which they were designed, and to look at one, even today, is to experience a sort of emotional satisfaction.
+There was simply something about such vessels that seemed to express the gravity of the mission for which they were designed, and to look at one, even today, is to experience a sort of emotional satisfaction.

 Take the 860-foot-long H.M.S.
 Hood, pride of the Royal Navy as WW II began, with its clipper bow, sweeping sheerline, and extended quarterdeck, its 15 inch rifles, its bold, aggressive superstructure, all fused together into something somehow indescribably elegant, symmetrical, beautiful and proud.